Petro Doroshenko: Voivode of Vyatka

 In 1676 Petro Doroshenko asked new Russian Tsar Feodor III to forgive him and promised his loyalty.
 In 1679 he was appointed voyevoda (governor-duke) of Vyatka in central Russia, and after a few years was granted an estate of Yaropolcha in Volokolamsk Uyezd.
 Petro Doroshenko died in 1698 near Volokolamsk.
 To this day he remains a controversial figure in Ukrainian history.
 Some consider him a national hero who wanted an independent Ukraine, while to others he was a power-hungry Cossack Hetman who offered Ukraine to a Muslim Sultan in exchange for hereditary overlordship of his native land.

 Descendants

 Among his descendants are Natalia Pushkina, Maria Nirod, and Dmytro Doroshenko.
 Natalia would marry the poet Alexander Pushkin, and have a daughter named also Natalia, who was named the Countess of Merenberg following her marriage to her husband, a Nassau prince.
 Their descendants subsequently married into, amongst others, the Romanov dynasty and the Westminster and Milford-Haven noble families of Great Britain.
 Dmytro on the other hand was a prominent Ukrainian political figure during the Russian Revolution and a leading Ukrainian emigre historian during the inter-war period.

-In 2013, with the support of the museum “myzei Hetmanstva” the "Hetman Petro Doroshenko fund” was created.
-The Fund carries out research activity about the Hetmans of Ukraine: Myhailo and Petro Doroshenko, shares the information about them, researches genealogy of Doroshenko.
+In 2013, with the support of the museum "Muzei Hetmanstva" the "Hetman Petro Doroshenko fund" was created.
+The Fund carries out research activity about the Hetmans of Ukraine Mykhailo and Petro Doroshenko, shares the information about them, researches genealogy of the Doroshenko famly.